serraict/serraict.github.io/index.md

       <p>You can hire me as an Agile Coach or Scrum Master to serve-slash-lead your Scrum team, take your agile teams to the next level and help your organization adapt to agile software delivery.
       I am a PSM I certified Scrum Master and a certified Professional Scrum Practicioner.</p>
       <p>At this point in time, my professional focus is on coaching and guiding software teams, but I do like to deliver value as an agile developer from time to time.
       I am a professional Scrum developer, comfortable in .NET, JavaScript and Python.
-As a developer, I am a highly critical, analytical and creative team player with a passion for high quality code, automated testing and writing documentation.</p>
+As a developer, I am a critical, analytical and creative team player with a passion for high quality code, automated testing and writing documentation.</p>
       <p class="text-center">
         <a href="https://www.scrum.org/User-Profile/userId/121566"
            title="scrum.org - Professional Sticky Master">